 Special materials and equipment worn by a character have very real impacts upon the severity felt by critical hits.
 The armor, bracers, helmet, and shield slots may all benefit from being forged or made from materials like adamantine, dragonhide, mithril, steel, or tough animal hides.

-Attack Penalty: Attack penalties range from -2, to -4, to -6 and can be restored by rest or by any spell or effect that removes similar penalties.
+- Attack Penalty: Attack penalties range from -2, to -4, to -6 and can be restored by rest or by any spell or effect that removes similar penalties.
 All grazed penalties are accompanied by a -2 attack penalty, all struck penalties are accompanied by a -4 attack penalty, and all injured penalties are accompanied by a -6 attack penalty.

-Instant Death: The recipient of the attack dies instantly.
+- Instant Death: The recipient of the attack dies instantly.
 All severity rolls of 19 or higher threaten instant.

-Spell failure: Any attack penalty is implied to carry a corresponding spell failure chance with it, its severity depends whether the critical hit was a grazed, struck, or injured status.
+- Spell failure: Any attack penalty is implied to carry a corresponding spell failure chance with it, its severity depends whether the critical hit was a grazed, struck, or injured status.
 This penalty is removed by resting.